hengrumay/dsp/statistics/4-2-random_dist.md

 ```

-> > The probability mass function (PMF), which maps from each value to its probability.
-A probability is a frequency expressed as a fraction of the sample size, n.
-To get from frequencies to probabilities, we divide through by n, which is called normalization.
-PMFs work well if the number of values is small.
-But as the number of values increases, the probability associated with each value gets smaller and the effect of random noise increases.
+> > The probability mass function (PMF), which maps from each value to its probability (i.e. normalizing each value's frequency the sample size n).
+However, with increasing sample size, the probability associated with each value gets smaller and the effect of random noise increases.

 ```{python}